-Upbeat Communities provides support to refugees at different stages of their journeys.
+Upbeat Communities provides support to refugees and asylum seekers at different stages of their journeys.

-We address the needs of those newly arrived in the UK, as well as supporting those that have been through the asylum process and have been granted refugee status.
+We address the needs of those newly arrived in the UK, as well as supporting those who have been through the asylum process and have been granted refugee status.

 Arriving in a new country can be a daunting experience, especially if you have been through trauma and loss.
 Our welcome services aim to reach out to people when they are most isolated.
 We offer a range of support to newly arrived refugee families and individuals in order to help them feel welcomed.